-The schools have appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online.
+The schools all follow the guidance for Filtering and Monitoring.
+They all have appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online.
 Parents and carers are regularly updated with the programmes, systems and measures in place in school to safeguard the pupils.
 Further details of the schools' approach to online safety, including the use of 3G, 4G and 5G technology, can be found in the ICT Acceptable Use Policy, which is published on the website.